SKD Prosvjeta

-The Serbian Cultural Society "Prosvjeta" (abbreviated: SKD "Prosvjeta" or СКД "Просвјета") in Zagreb, Croatia, is an independent, non-governmental cultural and scientific organization for promoting culture of and among Serbs in Croatia.
+The Serbian Cultural Society "Prosvjeta" (српско културно друштво „Просвјета“, СКД „Просвјета“, SKD „Prosvjeta“) is an independent, non-governmental cultural and scientific organization for promoting culture of and among Serbs of Croatia.

-The association was established during World War II in Yugoslavia on 18 November 1944 under the auspices of the State Anti-fascist Council for the National Liberation of Croatia, during the genocide of Serbs in the Nazi puppet state of Croatia.
-In 1971 together with Matica hrvatska, it was forbidden on the grounds of promotion of nationalism and remained closed until 1993.
+The organization was established during World War II in Yugoslavia on 18 November 1944 under the auspices of the State Anti-fascist Council for the National Liberation of Croatia, during the genocide of Serbs in the Nazi puppet state of Croatia.
+In 1971, together with Matica hrvatska, it was disbanded on the grounds of promotion of nationalism and remained closed until 1993.

 History

-Establishment

-Prosvjeta was established on 18 November 1944 in the period of World War II in Yugoslavia in the town of Glina.
-First president of the association was professor Dane Medaković from Zagreb.
+The SKD Prosvjeta was established on 18 November 1944 during the World War II in the town of Glina.
 It was established as one among few new Serb institutions, first of which was Serb MP's club of the State Anti-fascist Council for the National Liberation of Croatia.
+First president of the SKD Prosvjeta was professor Dane Medaković from Zagreb.

-As the expectation of the Allied and Yugoslav Partisans victory in war grew, Communist Party of Yugoslavia wanted to satisfy requests by Prečani Serbs population in the future Federal People's Republic of Yugoslavia who were the primary target of quisling Ustaše Genocide of Serbs in the Independent State of Croatia.
-Prečani Serbs initially constituted a significant majority, and towards the end of the war large segment of the entire Partisan forces, while in 1945 they also constituted 43% of membership of the Communist Party of Croatia.
+As the prospect of an Allied and Partisan victory in World War II became increasingly likely, the Communist Party of Yugoslavia sought to address the demands of the Prečani - Serbs living in the territories of present-day Croatia and Bosnia-Herzegovina - who had been the primary victims of the Ustaše regime’s systematic persecution and mass atrocities in the Independent State of Croatia.
+Prečani Serbs initially constituted a significant majority, and towards the end of the war large segment of the entire Yugoslav Partisan forces, while in 1945 they also constituted 43% of membership of the Communist Party of Croatia.
 Primary task of the new organization in the initial period was to fight illiteracy in rural areas.
 Other ambitious plans included intention to establish the future Museum of Serbs of Croatia, central library, student dormitory as well as to develop cooperation with Croatian Writers' Association, Croatian Painters' Association, Music Association and Association for Cultural Cooperation with Soviet Union.